 No, parents have a responsibility to re check their eligibility every three months with HMRC.
 HMRC will send parents reminders to re check their eligibility during a term.
 However, we advise schools to remind eligible parents to undertake this re check.

 We expect your child to attend a minimum of 15 hours per week which will make up the funded 15 hours to which all 3 and 4 year olds are entitled.
 This can be all five morning sessions or a combination of mornings and full days.
 Children cannot attend just an afternoon session.

-Afternoon sessions will be subject to a fee as detailed in the Nursery Sessions and Admissions policy or can be be paid for with the voucher code for those eligible for the funding.
+Afternoon sessions will be subject to a fee as detailed in the Nursery Sessions and Admissions policy or can be be paid for with the 30 hours voucher code for those eligible for the funding.
 Parents are responsible for determining their eligibility for 30 hours funding and for providing a valid eligibility code to the school.
 Eligibility codes have to be re-checked by the parent every three months.